XanderXAJ/docker-transmission/README.md

 # ![](/transmission-qt.svg) Transmission

-A simple Transmission Docker image.
+A simple [Transmission][transmission] Docker image.
 It assumes you already have your own config or want to start with the defaults.

+This project is not affiliated with the [Transmission project][transmission].

 [transmission]: https://transmissionbt.com